briananstett/k8-presentation/README.md

 ---

 ### Install and config GCP's CLI SDK.
-1 .If you don't have `gcloud` installed on your machine
+1. If you don't have `gcloud` installed on your machine

 [Linux, Windows, Mac installation documentation](https://cloud.google.com/sdk/docs/quickstarts)